elephantscale/es-training-new/DDDM/slides/1-DDDM-Intro.md

   * Basic questions
     - Is there a pattern?
-    - Are there lot of outliers?
+    - Are there a lot of outliers?
 (May skew analysis.
 Should we keep these or throw them away?)

   * **Visualizations** can help greatly!
     - Just do some quick & dirty graphs.